-In most cases, you’ll be able to adjust the calculations as per your requirements.
-However, to get the most precise quote from a manufacturer, you have to do some digging.
+In most cases, you can adjust the calculations per your requirements.
+However, to get the manufacturer’s most precise quote, you must do some digging.
 You may have to collect electricity bills for an entire year!

 Is there a simpler way?

 If you feel that contacting the solar manufacturer is tricky, you can check out Google.
-There are online solar panel size calculators that might do the trick for you.
+Online solar panel size calculators might do the trick for you.
 These portals will require you to enter the following details –

 - Your home’s location